auth0/nextjs-auth0/examples/README.md

 ### Configuring Next.js

-In the Next.js configuration file (`next.config.ts`) you'll see that different environment variables are being loaded in the server runtime configuration.
+In the Next.js configuration file (`next.config.js`) you'll see that different environment variables are being loaded in the server runtime configuration.

 ### Local Development